 By default, the channel power is displayed in absolute values.
-If "/Hz" is activated, the channel power density is displayed instead.
-Thus, the absolute unit of the channel power is switched from dBm to dBm/Hz.
+If "/Hz" or "/MHz" is activated, the channel power density is displayed instead.
+Thus, the absolute unit of the channel power is switched from dBm to dBm/Hz or dBm/MHz.